 Thousands of furnished rentals to book online

 From its beautiful baroque architecture to its booming art scene, Vienna is one of Europe’s top cultural hotspots.
-Take a stroll down the winding cobbled lanes, pop into one of the famous Kaffeehäuser, and you’ll soon find yourself feeling right at home.
+Take a stroll down the winding cobbled lanes and you’ll soon find yourself feeling right at home.
 Accommodation in Vienna is always in high demand, but Nestpick has a wide range of apartments for rent.
-Take the stress out of your search for apartment rentals, and let Nestpick do the legwork.
-You can secure the perfect flat for you with just a few clicks.
-Whether you’re interested in long term, furnished, or student accommodation, at Nestpick we make finding housing in Vienna a breeze, so you have more time to really get to know your exciting new city.
+You can secure the perfect flat with just a few clicks.
+If you’re interested in long term, furnished apartments in Vienna, we make finding housing in Vienna a breeze, so you have more time to really get to know your exciting new city.
 Prost!

 Vienna is a city that has diversity in abundance.
 Whether you want a quiet apartment in an upmarket area or artsy accommodation surrounded by bars and clubs, Vienna has it all.
 Austria’s capital is also a fantastic place if you love eating out.
 Reflecting Vienna’s cosmopolitan flavour, there is a wide range of quality eateries.
 Whether you want to relax with a traditional apfelstrudel at one of the famous cafes and bakeries, or savour the delicious vegan cuisine at one of Vienna’s trendy restaurants, this city will have your mouth watering before you can say sgott!